 The benefits of wet pet food are often overlooked.
-One of the main advantages of wet food, also referred to as canned pet food, is tastier ingredients.
+One of the main advantages of wet food, also referred to as canned pet food, is tasty ingredients and high moisture content.

 Canned pet food can be an excellent source of hydration for pets that don’t drink an adequate amount of water.
 The higher water content in canned food means your pet can enjoy a larger portion per meal, without adding more calories to their diet.
 This can help keep your pet at a healthy weight.

 The hydration that comes from canned food can help your pet avoid common medical problems like urinary tract infections (UTIs).
 The water percentage in pet food becomes increasingly more important when an animal is ill, lives in a hot climate, and as they age.